hilalturkaslan/Data-analysis/README.md

-data analysis for do this is a ai sample case study
+data analyst for do it this is a ai sample case study